Nintendo's Wii U and 3DS stores closing means game over for digital archives

 "Digital is taking over, and so now more than ever, it is becoming so important that you physically go out and buy your games because you never know what's going to happen."

-Niche titles that have garnered a cult following will feel the brunt most, Khalil believes.
+Indie titles that have garnered a cult following will bear the brunt most, Khalil believes.
 "You have this situation where there are tons of games that are literally not going to exist," he expressed.
 "They're there for a month or a year and then they disappear forever.
 And a lot of these developers go defunct and and no one will ever play their game ever again."

-The Nintendo Wii U and 3DS eShops are set to close March 27, leaving fans only a couple of days to grab their favorite games before they may be gone for good.
+The Nintendo Wii U and 3DS eShops are set to close March 27, leaving fans only a couple of days to grab their favorite games before they may be out of reach.

 James Perkins Mastromarino contributed to this story. contributed to this story